geode-sdk/docs/mods/guidelines.md

  * The mod has **several common bugs**
  * The mod can't **preserve state** between bootups (save data, load data) normally
  * The mod's **codebase is really hard to read**.
 The reason this might result in a rejection is if the people verifying the mod for the index are unable to properly ascertain if the mod breaks any of the other rules due to the (hopefully unintended) obfuscation
+ * The mod **doesn't attempt to be compatible** with other mods.
+Mods should really try to be compatible with at least mods that do the same features or popular mods that end users are likely to have installed.
+This can be done in many ways, and at a minimum:
+   * Nodes made by the mod *should* have IDs (and if they do, they should be prefixed with the mod id by using _spr: `node->setID("my-fun-node"_spr)`)
+   * The mod should also attempt to dodge or at least account for at a minimum Node IDs menus that may be expanded by other mods, such as `bottom-menu` in MenuLayer, but ideally should also account for places where mods might have added buttons

 ## Non-rules

 These are some things one might expect to result in a rejection, but actually most likely won't.

- * The mod is **logically incompatible** with another mod on the index (for example, two mods that completely reshape `MenuLayer` in different ways are never going to be compatible)
+ * The mod is **logically incompatible** with another mod on the index (for example, two mods that completely reshape `MenuLayer` in different ways are never going to be compatible) - but these mods should be marked as incompatible in the mod's mod.json if they are truly really incompatible
  * The mod **looks bad**.
 We won't shame you for not having HJfod's UI skills!
 However, if the mod's UI/UX is not just bad but actively harmful, it probably violates the "no false information" rule
  * The mod is **not in English**.
 That's just cool!
 It might take us a while to verify a mod whose source code is written in another language though